Whipped Rhubarb Porridge and Cold Strawberry Kissel – Raparperivispipuuro ja Mansikkakiisseli

 1. Place the frozen or fresh strawberries, water and sugar in a medium saucepan and bring to a boil without stirring.

-2. Mix together the potato flour and water in a small bowl and add the paste (stirring slowly) into the berry mixture.
+2. Mix the potato flour and water in a small bowl and add the paste (stirring slowly) into the berry mixture.
 Let the soup come “to bubble”, and then take off the heat.
-With your immersion blender blend the strawberries into fine puree.
+With your immersion blender, blend the strawberries into a fine puree.
 Let it cool!

-To assemble scoop strawberry soup over the whipped rhubarb porridge and place in the fridge for about one hour.
+To assemble, scoop strawberry kissel over the whipped rhubarb porridge and place it in the fridge for about one hour.
 Serve as dessert or as a light meal.
-If you like you could also add some whipped cream, vanilla sauce or even vanilla ice cream.
+If you like, you could also add some whipped cream, vanilla sauce, or even vanilla ice cream.

 img_2517